-Hand injuries are one of the main reasons for emergency room visits and lost work.
+Cut-resistant gloves have gradually become part of the work of workers.
+Because hand injuries are one of the main reasons for emergency room visits and lost work.
 The two most common hand injuries are cuts and tears, making cut protection an important issue in today’s safety management.
-There is a unique set of hazards and environmental factors in every workplace, so it may be difficult to determine the most appropriate choice for each worker.
+There is a unique set of hazards and environmental factors in every workplace, so it may be difficult to determine the most appropriate glove choice for each worker.

 Question 1: What measures can be taken to protect workers from harm?